auth0/docs/articles/architecture-scenarios/implementation/b2c/authentication.md

 ---
 # User Authentication

 In order to provide services to your users, you must be able to identify who those users are.
 This process is called authentication.
-You must provide your users a way to verify that they are who they are.
-There are a number of ways to do this such as social media accounts, username/password, and passwordless authentication.
-In most cases, it is also recommended that you add a second factor for authenticating.
+You must provide your users with a way to verify that they are who they are, and there are a number of ways to do this; via social media accounts, username/password, and passwordless authentication to name but a few.
+In many cases it is also recommended that you go beyond a first factor for authenticating the user add a second factor as well.

-When designing the authentication experience, you will need to determine:
+When designing the authentication experience, you will determine:

 * Where users will enter their credentials
 * How you will keep user credentials safe